How should a marketing agency package and price GEO services?

 - Sentiment Defense: Alerting clients immediately if an AI model starts generating negative answers about their brand.

 Research shows that 90% of agency reporting time is wasted on data collection.
-By using automated tools to handle the tracking (Deliverable #1), your team can focus their billable hours on the actual optimization work (Deliverables #2, #3, and #4).
+By using automated tools to handle the tracking (Deliverable #1), your team can focus their billable hours on the actual optimization work (Deliverables #2, #3, and #4) that the solutions can help with as well.

 How can agencies scale GEO delivery profitably?